pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cron.md

 pipelines.
 For others, you can set the `--overwrite` flag to `true` to overwrite the timestamp file on each tick.
-To learn more about overwriting files within a commit as opposed to adding a new file, and how that affects the datums in the subsequent jobs , see [Datum processing](../datum/index.rst)
+To learn more about overwriting files within a commit as opposed to adding a new file, and how that affects the datums in the subsequent jobs, see [Datum processing](../datum/index.rst)

 **Example:**